Western Nevada College

 Western Nevada College (WNC) is a public college with its main campus in Carson City, Nevada, United States.
 There are additional campuses in Fallon and Minden, and WNC centers in Dayton, Fernley, Hawthorne, Lake Tahoe, Lovelock, Smith Valley and Yerington, as well as degree programs in five correctional institutions.
-The college offers a number of different associate degrees, certificate programs and a bachelor of technology degree.
-As of 2021, WNC had about 3,500 students.
+Along with several certificate programs, the college offers a number of different associate and bachelor degrees.
+As of 2026, WNC had about 4,188 students.

 Prior to July 2007, WNC was known as Western Nevada Community College.
 The name change was approved by the Nevada System of Higher Education Board of Regents in recognition of WNC's ability to grant four-year degrees in a few subjects, though the school's overall focus is still largely related to two-year associates degrees and short-term certifications.
 WNC is accredited by the Northwest Commission on Colleges and Universities.

 WNC is home to the Jack C. Davis Observatory, with three telescopes, a weather station and other scientific devices.